Fire bomb attack on table dance bar kills at least 26 in Mexico | DW | 28.08.2019

 Conspiracy and corruption

-President Andres Manuel Lopez Obrador addressed the issue in his daily news conference.
+President Andres Manuel Lopez Obrador addressed the issue in his daily press briefing.
 "The criminals went in, closed the doors, the emergency exits, and set fire to the place."

 The president was critical of the handling of previous cases linked to the attack and even hinted at underhand collusion with authorities contributed to the onslaught.